This super country park in Leyland is perfect for a peaceful afternoon stroll.

 The park is located just a few miles north west of neighbouring Chorley.
 Here you can enjoy similar trails around Astley Park where there's a Grade I listed Jacobean Hall.
 There's also the Chorley Canal Walk and an alternative Chorley Walk to try here.

 Just to the east there's Cuerden Valley Park where there's a good cycling and walking trail to try.
+You can also visit the village of Whittle Le Woods at the southern end of the park.

 In Leyland you could visit the interesting South Ribble Museum and Exhibition Centre.
 Here you can learn all about the history of the area including the famous Leyland Motors which operated from the town.